Ant2210/budgify/README.md

     <img src="./documentation/features/insights1.webp" alt="Screenshot of insights">
     <img src="./documentation/features/insights2.webp" alt="Screenshot of insights">

 -   The user is provided numerous ways to get in touch for help via social media links placed in the footer or by submitting a web form by clicking the email icon in the footer or the support link in the navbar.
+Once a support message is sent the user is also sent an auto reply via email to advise of the current response times.

     <img src="./documentation/features/footer.webp" alt="Screenshot of footer">
     <img src="./documentation/features/supportmodal.webp" alt="Screenshot of footer">